rvbos/rvbos/README.md

 :rocket: My previous professional experience consists of: business consulting, sales (in an IT product company) and projects coordination.
 Now I would like to work on the more technical side.

 :rocket: Here are some projects that most reflect my current technical skill level.
 Each project through the design somehow relates to astronomy or cycling, as these are my passions.
-I am currently delving into React.
+Currently I am delving into React.

 :rocket: Technologies and tools I use:

 <img align="left" alt="Git" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" />